Rowlandoka/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 In this project, I learnt and understand how to use SQLAlchemy in place of MySQL to handle database connections and data handling on the backend.
+SQLAclchemy objection relational mapping provide a easier way to query databases.